TurboWarp/docs/docs/website/cloud-variables.md

 We allow using bots and custom clients.
 However, due to persistent abuse, we have some requirements and expectations.
 Remember that **this is a free service operated by volunteers.** The CPU to parse messages and the bandwidth to send messages to other users is not free.
 The information below is applicable to both users and authors of cloud variable libraries.

+Nothing here is hard to follow.
+Largely just standard internet bot etiquette and some other tips.

 ### User-Agent is required {#user-agent}

 Bots must provide a valid [User-Agent](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent) header in their connection.
 That includes contact information (such as a Scratch profile link, email address, GitHub issue page, etc.) and, ideally, the name and version of the library being used.
 Some examples of good User-Agents: